Vajrayogini; Tibet; 17th century; Metalwork with pigments; 6 3/8 × 4 × 2 1/8 in.; Rubin Museum of Art; Rubin Museum of Himalayan Art; C2003.18.1

 Owens: Yeah.
 And several years ago, I used to do this program called Bringing Queerness to the Path, and my teaching partner was a Western monk in the Tibetan tradition.
 It was just profound, as a layperson, talking about sex, and as a monastic person talking about the expression of sexuality.
 Sangye was also gay, and he was like, “I’m still sexual though; I’m not having sex but I’m still sexual.”

 Kate Johnson works at the intersections of spiritual practice, social action, and creativity.
 She has been practicing Buddhist meditation in the Western Insight/Theravada tradition since her early twenties and is empowered to teach through Spirit Rock Meditation Center.
-She holds a BFA in dance from the Alvin Ailey School at Fordham University and an MA in performance studies from NYU.
+She holds a BFA in dance from the Alvin Ailey School/Fordham University, and MA in performance studies from NYU.

-Kate is a core faculty member of MIT’s Presencing Institute and has trained hundreds of leaders and changemakers in Social Presencing Theater, a mindfulness and dance improvisation methodology used to inform strategic planning and systems change in our complex world.
+Kate is a core faculty member of MIT’s Presencing Institute, and has trained hundreds of leaders and change-makers in using Social Presencing Theater, a mindfulness and dance improvisation methodology used to inform strategic planning and systems change in our complex world.

 Lama Rod Owens is an author, activist, formally authorized Buddhist teacher, and graduate of Harvard Divinity School.
-He is the co-founder of Bhumisparsha, a Tantric Buddhist practice community, as well as a co-author of Radical Dharma: Talking Race, Love, and Liberation.
-His next book on anger and love is due out later this fall.
+He is the cofounder of Bhumisparsha, a Tantric Buddhist practice community as well as a co-author of Radical Dharma: Talking Race, Love, and Liberation.
+Love and Rage: The Path of Liberation through Anger was published in 2020.